 Why It’s Great To Be A Medical Student

-As promised, now that I’ve finished my Boards (cross your fingers that I passed them!), it’s time to take on some big themes of the past almost-five years.
+As promised , now that I’ve finished my Boards (cross your fingers that I passed them!), it’s time to take on some big themes of the past almost-five years .

 I was one of those people that really enjoyed most of clinical med school.
-(I would say that pre-clinical med school wasn’t so bad, but I certainly didn’t enjoy it much of the time–my post is still the top Google hit for “i hate med school.”)
+(I would say that pre-clinical med school wasn’t so bad, but I certainly didn’t enjoy it much of the time– my post is still the top Google hit for “i hate med school.”)
 Clinics were great for the most part.
 You’ve spent your first two years trying to figure out the basics of health and disease, memorizing countless facts, and you’re not really sure how they’re at all useful.
 And then you get to clinics, and–wow!–this is the stuff I went into medicine for!
 So let’s start with that:

 - You get to see patients.
 You get to take your knowledge, everything that you’ve learned, and try to figure out how to make it useful and practical for a person that comes to you with a complaint.
 I was simply amazed at the level of trust and openness my new patients provided to me.
 Asking probing, very personal questions and they answered.
 Men and women who might otherwise not feel comfortable expressing their emotions–be it through laughter, tears, or anger–would open up, for better or worse.
-And people get better!
-And many were appreciative!
+And people get better !
+And many were appreciative !
 It’s fun to say “you’re welcome” when someone is thank you for helping them.
 It feels great to shrug, “Hey, that’s what we’re here for,” or “Don’t thank me, I’m just doing my job.”
 Because it’s genuine.
 One of the reasons I loved (and continue to love) Geriatrics is that it’s so, so simple to make huge gains in a person’s quality of life.
 The smallest actions can provide the biggest benefits.
 Discuss and decide to take a patient off their beta blocker and watch their energy rise!
 It’s fantastic.

 Another semi-benefit: you can’t sign orders.
 This becomes a pain when you’re ready to sign orders–but nothing annoys a resident more than getting called 20 times a day for stupid little orders to be written.
-(Brownie points are quickly earned by med students who write the orders for their resident and just ask them to review and co-sign them.) - It’s easy to beat expectations.
-I don’t know if the bar was just set low, but it really seemed like doing well was pretty straightforward:
+(Brownie points are quickly earned by med students who write the orders for their resident and just ask them to review and co-sign them.) -

 - Show up on time.